AkindeleRoqeeb/Password-Manager_to_JSON_file-GUI/README.md

 # Password-Manager

-Password converter to JSON file GUI.
+It manage and converter to JSON file GUI.